Settlements For A Slip And Fall

 - pain and suffering

-New York, Delaware, Pennsylvania and New Jersey have strong histories of civil law, traditions that afford victims of negligence the powerful right to pursue compensation.
+Pennsylvania has a strong history of civil law with traditions that afford victims of negligence the powerful right to pursue compensation.
 If you were injured, if you can no longer work, there is hope.
 Let our experienced slip and fall attorneys guide you.
 We have the experience and resources you need to win.

 In legal circles, slip and fall accidents fall under the category of "premises liability" claims.
 Commercial and residential property owners have a legal obligation to maintain their properties in a reasonably safe condition.
 This duty extends from the common areas of apartment buildings and condominiums to the sidewalks outside of a residence.
 It covers railings and stairways, floors in convenience stores and elevators in office buildings.

 When you enter a commercial or residential property, you have the right to a reasonable expectation that the property and premises have been maintained in a reasonably safe manner.
-This is your right as a resident of New York, Delaware, Pennsylvania or New Jersey.
+This is your right as a resident of the Commonwealth of Pennsylvania.
 In many cases, your right even extends to the sidewalks outside residential and commercial properties, where property owners are also obligated to maintain safe conditions.

 Again, property owners have a legal duty to maintain their premises in order to protect the safety and wellbeing of visitors, guests and customers.

 When a property owner fails to uphold this obligation, allowing their property to fall into disrepair, or failing to address obvious safety hazards, they have been negligent.
 Negligence is a core legal concept, especially when it comes to slip and fall accidents.